saveourtool/save-cloud/save-backend/Backend-API.md

 sdkVersion='"11"'

 # Optional
-# Git username (generally, should be provided, only if tested project is private)
+# Git username (provide it, if tests and benchmarks that you plan to use are stored in the private repository on git)
 gitUserName=null

 # Optional
-# Git password (generally, should be provided, only if tested project is private)
+# Git password.
+# Provide an access token, if tests and benchmarks that you plan to use are stored in the private repository on git
 gitPassword=null
 ```

 **Note**: The `organizationName` here is intentionally don't contain quotes, since this value
 will be used in requests url, while other in requests bodies.

-There is two modes for execution, that could be performed: Git and Standard.\
+There is two modes for execution, that could be performed: Git and Standard.
+* Git mode: Type of evaluation for testing your tool with your own benchmarks.
+* Standard mode: Type of evaluation for testing your tool with 'standard' benchmarks, provided by SAVE Cloud system.

 Each of them require own configuration.

 #### Configuration for Git Mode